 *Staff from the Colorado Natural Heritage Program (https://cnhp.colostate.edu/) completed their field work in the fall of 2020 and recently published their report titled Biological Survey of Golden Open Space Property, Jefferson County.

 Stewards has provided the City of Golden and Stonebridge HOA, who contributed to the cost of the survey, with copies of the complete report and have recommended that the findings be included in the development of the City's Open Space Master Plan.
-We plan to present the findings to the Parks Recreation and Museum Advisory (PRAM) Board sometime this Spring.
+These findings were presented to the Parks Recreation and Museum Advisory (PRAM) Board.

 Download or view the complete report including significant findings and recommendations below.